 In the 1970s, there was a football coach and teacher in the state of South Carolina named Harold Jones.
 Coach Jones befriended a young man with some disabilities whose name was James.
 The boy soon took on the nickname of Radio, due to his obsession with the boxes which played music.

 Coach Jones invited Radio to start helping the football team by collecting the equipment and filling water bottles.
 Radio’s time and interaction with the team grew and grew.
 Some people thought Radio’s presence with the team was a distraction, especially when the team wasn’t winning as many games as people thought they should.

 It’s Never a Mistake to Care For Someone

-One day the star athlete at the school, Johnny, played a trick on Radio and convinced him to go in the girl’s locker room.
+One day the star athlete at the school, Johnny, played a trick on Radio and convinced him to go into the girl’s locker room.
 Radio got in a lot of trouble.
-Yet, he refused to tell anyone that it was Johnny who told him to go in the locker room.
+Yet, he refused to tell anyone that it was Johnny who told him to go into the locker room.
 Radio showed his true character and continued to be Johnny’s friend.

 “It’s never a mistake to care for someone,” his wife told him.